 Virtual coaching platforms also may offer trading simulators where much of learning is automated, but still customizable to learners’ unique preferences.
 This way you can learn at your own pace.

-From paid courses to books that you can take from the library and free stock trading simulators, it has never been easier to get into trading or to put some real world experience under your belt with paper trading software.
+From paid courses to books that you can take from the library and free paper trade options, it has never been easier to get into trading or to put some real world experience under your belt.